EigenGame Unloaded: When playing games is better than optimizing: Experiments

-We conducted an experiment on learning the eigenvectors of the Laplacian of a social network graph~\cite{leskovec2012learning} for the purpose of spectral clustering.
-The eigenvalues of the graph Laplacian reveal several interesting properties as well such as the number of connected components, an approximation to the sparsest cut, and the diameter of a connected graph~\cite{chung1994upper}.
+\paragraph{Spectral clustering on graphs.} We conducted an experiment on learning the eigenvectors of the graph Laplacian of a social network graph~\citep{leskovec2012learning} for the purpose of spectral clustering.
+The eigenvalues of the graph Laplacian reveal several interesting properties as well such as the number of connected components, an approximation to the sparsest cut, and the diameter of a connected graph~\citep{chung1994upper}.